Steps of the eviction process in Nebraska:

 Month-to-Month | 30 Days |

-In Nebraska, if a tenant commits a lease violation or does not uphold their legal responsibilities as a tenant, the landlord can serve them a 30-Day Notice to Cure or Vacate.
-This eviction notice gives the tenant 14 calendar days to fix the issue or move out at the end of the 30-day notice period.
+In Nebraska, if a tenant violates the terms of their lease or does not uphold their legal responsibilities, the landlord can serve them a 30-Day Notice To Comply or Vacate.
+This eviction notice gives the tenant 14 days to fix the issue or 30 calendar days to move out.

-In Nebraska, if the lease violation is corrected, but the tenant commits the same violation within a six-month timeframe, the landlord may serve a 14-Day Notice to Quit.
-This eviction notice gives the tenant 14 calendar days to move out without the chance to fix the issue.
+In Nebraska, if a tenant repeats the same or a similar lease violation within a six-month period, the landlord can serve them a 14-Day Notice To Vacate.
+This eviction notice gives the tenant 14 days to move out without the chance to fix the issue.

-In Nebraska, if a tenant commits an illegal activity, the landlord can serve them a 5-Day Notice to Quit.
-This eviction notice gives the tenant 5 calendar days to move out without the chance to fix the issue.
+In Nebraska, if a tenant commits an illegal activity, the landlord can serve them a 5-Day Notice To Vacate.
+This eviction notice gives the tenant 5 days to move out without the chance to fix the issue.

 Step 2: Landlord Files Lawsuit with Court